GDF11

-Growth differentiation factor 11 (GDF11) also known as bone morphogenetic protein 11 (BMP-11) is a protein that in humans is encoded by the growth differentiation factor 11 gene.
+Growth differentiation factor 11 (GDF11), also known as bone morphogenetic protein 11 (BMP-11), is a protein that in humans is encoded by the growth differentiation factor 11 gene.
 GDF11 is a member of the Transforming growth factor beta family.

-GDF11 acts as a cytokine and its molecular structure is identical in humans, mice and rats.
+GDF11 acts as a cytokine and its sequence is highly conserved between in humans, mice and rats.
 The bone morphogenetic protein group is characterized by a polybasic proteolytic processing site, which is cleaved to produce a protein containing seven conserved cysteine residues.